 Brewton-Parker provides reasonable and appropriate accommodations to qualified students with learning, physical, or other disabilities and impairments, whether chronic or temporary, under Section 504 of the Rehabilitation Act of 1973 (29 U.S.C. §794) and other applicable state and federal laws.
-The purpose of accommodation is not to modify academic or other standards for eligible students, but rather to place them on a par with non-disabled peers against whom they must compete scholastically and otherwise and to accommodate any disadvantage the student may encounter as a result of a diagnosed impairment.
+Section 504 and its implementing regulations entitle qualified persons with disabilities to receive reasonable accommodations; modifications of educational policies, practices and procedures; and any necessary auxiliary aids and services free from discrimination based on their disability.